ruricolist/trivial-float-bits/README.md

 => 1.0D0 (100.0D0%)
 ```

+Conversion is done using low-level functions provided by the Lisp
+implementation.
+If the Lisp implementation is unsupported, we fall
+back to the [IEEE-Floats][] library.

-Note that implementations differ in how they return the bits.
-SBCL, for example, returns a negative number for a negative single float, while CCL does not.
+Note that implementations differ in whether they preserve the sign bit

-For unknown implementations, we fall back to the [IEEE-Floats][]
-library.
+as the sign of the returned integer.
+This library normalizes the
+functions so they all take, and receive, only unsigned integers.

-The list of implementation-specific functions is taken unchanged from
+The list of implementation-specific functions is taken mostly
-the source of [cl-protobufs][].
+unchanged from the source of [cl-protobufs][].

 ## License